Michieljoris/node.couchapp.js/README.md

-Modified the reading of files from synchronous to asynchronous
+Modified the reading of files from asynchronous to synchronous, since Linux has limit on number of open files.

-Added some feedback about what's happening when doing a push
+Added some feedback about what's happening when doing a push.

 TODO